There are two types of Revision Tasks –

 Revision Plans are a tool for writers to plan out their revision before they begin writing it.
 They are useful for helping to develop a clear improvement strategy that guides the revision process, but also so that instructors can discuss strategies with writers beforehand to make sure that the writer is on the right course.
-That’s important – revision plans are as much to help teachers coach writers as they are for the writer.
+That’s important – revision plans not only help writers be more efficient and effective in their revision but plans also help instructors coach writers.

 When: Writers can begin planning a revision immediately after submitting a writing task.
 Writers can prepare a Revision Plan even without the instructor requiring them to prepare one.